The host and functional Big Bad of the show, he played the part of an egotistical feudal lord whose castle the contestants had to conquer.

 - Catchphrase: "¡Dadles caña!" (translatable as something in the line of beat them up!").
 Actually, this quote only became her catchphrase later in the shows run; before that, she would shout many equivalent sentences.

 - Four Eyes, Zero Soul: She had glasses, yet no compassion.

 - Large Ham: Her interviews ended always with her shouting to the camera.

 - No Indoor Voice: Had no lines that werent vociferous.

-- Nominal Hero: She was supposed to be some kind of activist for the playerss rights, but most of her interventions had her precisely demanding even more punishment and humiliation for them.
+- Nominal Hero: She was supposed to be some kind of activist for the players' rights, but most of her interventions had her precisely demanding even more punishment and humiliation for them.

 - Punny Name: Conichigua is a homophone for "konnichiwa", a Japanese greeting phrase.

-- Soapbox Sadie: A parody of this kind of character.
+- Soapbox Sadie: Probably a parody of this kind of character.

 The Battlefield Reporter